-Like walking into a guide book, we ran into “domesticated” elephants several times now in Kerala, always completely by accident.
-Well, by accident or unknowing on our part.
+Elephant rides top many bucket lists, and tourists from around the world seek them out.
+Like walking into a guide book, we ran into “domesticated” elephants several times now in Kerala, India, always completely by accident.
+Well, by accident or unknowingly on our part.
 But the two times when we saw elephants at or near hotels were certainly no accident.
 I quote the word domesticated because I’m not convinced that such an animal can be domesticated.
 And if it can, surely this cannot happen over the course of one lifetime–isn’t true domestication a multi-generation process, a form of contrived evolution?

-As a person who loves animals (and used to spend quite a bit of time with science), I find myself pulled between two poles: I want to both be with animals and see them able to live their lives naturally.
+As a person who loves animals (and used to spend quite a bit of time in the sciences), I find myself pulled between two poles: I want to both be with animals and see them able to live their lives naturally.
 As interesting as it was to spot a bear on a neighbor’s porch in Maine, for example, it was sad to realize that this animal had acquired a taste for human food and was bold enough to walk up to someone’s house and take it.
-This means that it is likely that bear will someday die because of something it eats or because it
+It is likely that bear will someday die because of something it eats or because it interferes in human life.

-On our seventh official day of the Kerala Blog Express, we got to take a boat ride in the Periyar Tiger Reserve (*Tigers not Guaranteed.)
-This area is only accessible by boat, and is the first place I’ve seen in India with zero trash.
+On our seventh official day of the Kerala Blog Express, we took a boat ride in the Periyar Tiger Reserve (*Tigers not Guaranteed.)
+This area is only accessible by boat and is the first place I’ve seen in India with zero trash.
 The animals have substantial protected acreage at their disposal, and their lives appear to transpire without human interference, other than boats that watch from a safe distance.
 To me, this is how nature was meant to be observed: from a safe distance, in a respectful way, and in controlled numbers (of humans.)
+No elephant rides here!

 As much as we love the magic and intensity (and let’s not forget the profile pics and blog posts) of witnessing a wild animal at close range, it isn’t natural.
 They aren’t meant to bend to our will, to eat our food, or to carry us around.
-They need space, not chains, and reputable research and preservation organizations need our money more than sketchy places that drug or otherwise abuse the animals do.
+They need space, not chains.
+Reputable research and preservation organizations need our money more than sketchy places that drug or otherwise abuse the animals do.
 It’s not satisfying and it won’t boost my page views, but participating in the mistreatment of animals is not what’s best for those animals.
-Neither is going on an elephant ride (or playing with tiger cubs), getting the cool photos, and then writing a contrite, hand-wringing post after the fact to retroactively atone for our participation.
-Unfortunately that seems to be the preferred route for travelers with a conscience, myself included: get the snaps, then talk about how messed up it is afterwards.
+Neither is going on elephant rides (or playing with tiger cubs), getting the cool photos, and then writing a contrite, hand-wringing post after the fact to retroactively atone for our participation.
+Unfortunately that seems to be the preferred route for travelers with a conscience, myself included: get the snaps, then talk about how messed up it is afterward.

 Beyond the ethics of it, animals are far more interesting when they are behaving as they choose.
 As fellow member of the Kerala Blog Express Daniel said on Instagram, seeing a mother and baby elephant interacting in the wild is far better than watching one perform for us on paved city streets.
 It was amazing to see a small herd of elephants quietly going about their business this afternoon, not bothered by our presence, not decorated by anything other than mud and their own skin, and completely free of chains.